github/training-kit/downloads/subversion-migration.md

 The most lightweight approach is by utilizing `git svn` as a one-time conversion from Subversion to Git repository, rather than a long-running liaison between systems.
 To migrate a Subversion repository, several aspects must be ensured:

 * Subversion commits cease prior to initiating the process
-* One machine services as intermediary during conversion
+* One machine serves as intermediary during conversion
-* GitHub "upstream" repository setup for receiving history, branches, tags
+* GitHub "upstream" repository intialized and ready to receive history, branches, tags

-### Git-SVN method
+### Git-SVN conversion method
 * Create email/username mapping file
 * Begin `git svn clone`
 * Add `git remote add origin [GitHub-URL]`